viktormuller/notifications-quickstart-node/README.md

 # Setting up the Node.js Application

-Edit the `config.js` file with the four configuration parameters we gathered from above, plus your Twilio account's auth token.
+Edit the `config.js` file with the Twilio account and notification service configuration parameters we gathered from above, plus your Twilio account's auth token.

 Next, we need to install our dependencies from npm: